 I prefer to make my poornam a little thicker by keeping it on the stove for a longer time to enable me to make them in to balls.

-Cool the poornam filling and make them in to little balls.
+Cool the poornam filling and it will be easier for you roll them in to little balls.

 Keep the Kozhukattai outer dough prepared and ready as per instructions here .
 Keep it covered under a moist cloth and over that a lid to preserve the moisture and the warmth.